 To lead us in this work, I have asked Meredith Gadsby, Associate Professor of Africana Studies and Comparative American Studies, and Bill Quillen, Dean of the Conservatory, to cochair this commission.
 Additionally, I have appointed Professor Gadsby to a two-year appointment as the Special Assistant to the President for Racial Equity to ensure that this work has long-term lasting impact.
 We have also asked Shaun Harper, one of the nation’s foremost experts on racial culture on college campuses, and the USC Race and Equity Center where he is based, to support our work this year.

-The commission will be made of up 21 members of the Oberlin community and will include faculty, staff, administrators, and three students (Chair of the Student Senate, a Conservatory student, and a student in the College of Arts and Sciences).
+The commission will be made up of 21 members of the Oberlin community and will include faculty, staff, administrators, and three students (chair of the Student Senate, a Oberlin Conservatory student, and a student in the College of Arts and Sciences).

 - Carmen Twillie Ambar, President, ex officio